DIFFICULTY

 - Flight fare from Kathmandu – Lukla – Kathmandu for members

-- Flight fare from Kathmandu – Lukla – Kathmandu for guides, porter
+- Flight fare from Kathmandu – Lukla – Kathmandu for guides & porters

 - Domestic airport departure taxes